cben0ist/immich-n8n/README.md

 - Add to album and archive my screenshots
 - Add to album and archive my partner screenshots
 - Update People albums
-- Update people album (a bigger one I have separated from the previous line
+- Update People album (a bigger one I have separated from the previous call)
 ### Expected Input parameters
 None
 ### Screenshot